1 9 7 3 – 1 9 9 4 (UK)

 As Esther produced three children and became a famous working mother, she championed more children’s causes.

-Ben Hardwicke, a toddler with liver disease, became the focus for Esther’s campaign for child organ donors.
+Ben Hardwicke, a toddler with incurable liver disease, became the focus for Esther’s campaign for child organ donors.
 In 1986 she began publicising a help-line for children suffering sexual and other abuse.

 Strangely, viewers responded to such life-and-death heart-breaking subjects, wedged as they often were between tax inspectors gargling to music and racing bunny rabbits.